 Get organized and learn to manage your time

-In a survey conducted by the American College Health Association of over a thousand MTSU students, 81% felt overwhelmed by all they had to do at some point during the last 12 months.
+In a survey conducted by the American College Health Association of more than 1,000 MTSU students, 81% felt overwhelmed by all they had to do at some point during the last 12 months.
 It’s normal to feel overwhelmed in college, but there are ways to keep it from happening frequently.

 A great proactive step is to get organized and examine how you’re spending your time.
 You may not be having a problem keeping up with everything yet, but you’ll thank yourself later if you start preparing now.
 Getting in the habit of completing assignments as early as possible frees up time for you to do whatever you want—stress free.
 This way, when you forget about an assignment or are presented with a daunting assignment, you won’t feel like everything is crashing in on you.

 Don’t forget to make time for hobbies and relaxation, though.
 Once everything is off of your plate, you deserve a chance to do things you enjoy amidst the drudgeries of the semester.
-As an added benefit, the same survey by the American College Health Association indicated your grades may thank you for managing stress!
-According to Lisa Schrader, Director of MTSU Health Promotion, students who took time to manage stress in healthy ways (think exercise, listening to music, meditating, etc.) had statistically higher GPAs than their peers.
+As an added benefit, the same survey by the American College Health Association, or ACHA, indicated your grades may thank you for managing stress!
+According to Lisa Schrader, director of MTSU Health Promotion, students who took time to manage stress in healthy ways — think exercise, listening to music, meditating, etc. — had statistically higher GPAs than their peers.

 Stay positive, stay enthusiastic